okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 You use the spoke org to push users and groups to the central hub org.
 In the spoke org, add an instance of the Org2Org app integration by using the [Okta Apps API](/docs/reference/api/apps/#add-okta-org2org-application).
 This generates an integration instance with the key certificates required to connect to the hub org.

 > **Note:** You can't use an Okta Developer-Edition org as a spoke org since the Org2Org app integration isn't available in developer orgs.
+If you need to test this feature in your Developer-Edition org, contact your Okta account team.

 As an Okta admin, make a `POST /api/v1/apps` request to the spoke org with [Okta Org2Org parameters](/docs/reference/api/apps/#add-okta-org2org-application):